 - When the biopolymer is incinerated, landfilled or composted (waste management), the same amount of carbon dioxide is released back into the atmosphere of the same present time.

-- Since the CO2 was taken in and given off in the same time period, there is no extra CO2 added back, hence making this biopolymer, technically carbon neutral.
+- Since the CO2 (Green House Gas) was taken in and given off in the same time period, there is no additional CO2 added back, hence making this biopolymer, technically carbon neutral.

-The above illustration does not take into account all other forms of carbon emissions during the production, delivery and post usage of that bioplastic.
-For that we can have to look at Life Cycle Analysis of each product.
+The above illustration does not take into account all other forms of carbon emissions during the production, delivery and post usage of the bioplastic end product.
+For that we can have to look at Life Cycle Analysis (LCA) of each product.
+Notwithstanding any life cycle analysis, it is generally accepted that the end biobased bioplastic product has reduced carbon emissions.
+Traditional plastics, on the other hand, are made from crude oil or fossil fuels, releases carbon dioxide sequestered from millennia past into our atmosphere during waste management, hence adding on and burdening our already immensely high CO2 levels today, thus accelerating global warming.

 In addition, no toxic gases will be released during burning (incineration) and the ash that is produced is non-toxic.
 It will not cause land and water pollution when they are eventually dumped in a landfill.